VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 ln -s PATH_TO_DATA/LRW1000_Public .
 ```

-2. You can run `scripts/prepare_lrw.py` and `scripts/prepare_lrw1000.py` to generate training samples of LRW and LRW-1000 Dataset respectively:
+2. Run `scripts/prepare_lrw.py` and `scripts/prepare_lrw1000.py` to generate training samples of LRW and LRW-1000 Dataset respectively:

 ```
 python scripts/prepare_lrw.py
 python scripts/prepare_lrw1000.py
 ```

 The mouth videos, labels, and word boundary information will be saved in the `.pkl` format.
 We pack image sequence as `jpeg` format into our `.pkl` files and decoding via [PyTurboJPEG](https://github.com/lilohuang/PyTurboJPEG).
-You may need to modify the `utils/dataset.py` file when training your own dataset.
+If you want to use your own dataset, you may need to modify the `utils/dataset.py` file.

-## How to test
+## Pretrain weights

+We provide pretrained weight on LRW/LRW-1000 dataset for evaluation.
+For smaller datasets, the pretrained weights can be used as a good start point for feature extraction, finetuning, and so on.

 Link of pretrained weights: [Baidu Yun](https://pan.baidu.com/s/1-bLDBdlAkcpQP7-6942rag) (code: 26qn), [Google Drive](https://drive.google.com/drive/folders/13qSCBRvlsw7aof3EfQdRGuPbnV4ljrp4?usp=sharing)

 If you can not access to provided links, please email dalu.feng@vipl.ict.ac.cn or fengdalu@gmail.com.

+## How to test

 To test our provided weights, you should download weights and place them in the root of this repository.